COVID Pandemic Leads to a Sharp Drop in A1c Testing

 - Increased craving carbohydrates

-“I like to check in with people every 2 or 3 weeks during this process,” says Okemah.
+“I like to check in with people every two or three weeks during this process,” says Okemah.
 “If you aren’t feeling well or you think something isn’t working, don’t wait for your next appointment, reach out to your doctor.”

 Whether you’re seeing your healthcare team in-person or through telehealth appointments, Okemah hopes you can build a trusting relationship so you always feel comfortable reaching out to your healthcare team for help.